 Put blueberries, mint leaves and 1 Tbsp sugar in a blender.
 Blend until puréed.
 Set aside.

 Whisk together flour, baking powder, and salt in a medium bowl.
 Set aside.

 In the bowl of a stand mixer, beat together the butter and remaining sugar until light and fluffy.
 Add the eggs and mix to combine.

-Gently stir the flout mixture into the butter and sugar mixture, alternating with milk.
+Gently stir the flour mixture into the butter and sugar mixture, alternating with milk.
 Then stir in the blueberry purée and vanilla extract.
-Take care not to overmix.
+Take care not to over-mix.

-Bake at 350 degrees for 14-16 minutes, until doughnuts are light and springy and just beginning to turn golden at edges.
+Bake for 12-14 minutes, until doughnuts are light and springy and just beginning to turn golden at edges.

 Remove from oven and let rest in doughnut pan for a few minutes, before removing to a wire rack to cool completely.

-Whisk together all ingredients in a medium bowl.
+Whisk together all ingredients together in a medium bowl.